Composably secure device-independent encryption with certified deletion: Composable security definition for ECD

-As an important basic example, a protocol is essentially a tuple $\mathscr{P} = (\prot^{\A},\prot^{\B},\dots)$ of converters, one for each party.
+Having fixed this set $Q$, we introduce the following notation: $ (\clF_P)_{P\subseteq Q}$ is a tuple indexed by subsets $P\subseteq Q$, where for each $P\subseteq Q$ (i.e.~each possible subset of the potentially-dishonest parties), $\clF_P$ denotes the resources available when the parties $P$ are behaving dishonestly.
+Notice that this means we often work with {tuples} of resources rather than just a single specific resource; this is intended to capture the notion that these resources may have different functionalities depending on whether each of the parties is behaving honestly or dishonestly.
+(In principle one might want to consider only tuples $(\clF_P)_{P\subseteq Q}$ where the resource $\clF_P$ is the same regardless of the subset $P$ of dishonest parties.
+However, this sometimes turns out to be overly restrictive, hence for generality we allow ourselves the flexibility to consider tuples where each resource $\clF_P$ is different for different subsets $P$.)

+With this in mind, let $\left(\freal_P\right)_{P\subseteq Q}$ denote the resource tuple describing the ``real'' functionalities available to the various parties.
+Analogously, let $\left(\fideal_P\right)_{P\subseteq Q}$ denote the resource tuple describing the ``ideal'' functionalities we would like to achieve.
+In order to do so, we would informally like our protocol to ``interact with'' $\left(\freal_P\right)_{P\subseteq Q}$ in such a way that it is transformed to $\left(\fideal_P\right)_{P\subseteq Q}$.
+To turn this into a full security definition, we now discuss the notion of \emph{converters}, which can interact with a resource to produce a new resource.

+A converter is an abstract system with an ``inner'' and ``outer'' interface, with the inner interface being connected to the resource interfaces, and the outer interface becoming the new interface of the resulting resource.
+If $P$ is a subset of the parties and we have a converter $\conv^{P}$ that connects to their interfaces in a resource $\clF$, we shall denote this as $\conv^{P}\clF$ or $\clF\conv^{P}$ (the ordering has no significance except for readability).
 Each converter describes how that party interacts with its interfaces in $\clF$, producing a new set of inputs and outputs ``externally'' (i.e.~at the outer interface).
 If we have (for instance) a protocol with converters $\prot^{\A}$ and $\prot^{\B}$ for parties $\A$ and $\B$, for brevity we shall use $\prot^{\A\B}$ to denote the converter obtained by attaching both the converters $\prot^{\A}$ and $\prot^{\B}$.
+An important basic example of converters arises from protocols themselves, which we shall now describe more thoroughly (also refer to Figure~\ref{fig:protexample} for a schematic depiction).

+Explicitly, we shall model a protocol as a tuple $\mathscr{P} = (\prot^{\A},\prot^{\B},\dots)$ of converters, one for each party.
+When trying to convert a real resource tuple $\left(\freal_P\right)_{P\subseteq Q}$ to an ideal resource tuple $\left(\fideal_P\right)_{P\subseteq Q}$, these converters would have inner interfaces that connect to $\freal_{\{\}}$ (i.e.~the real resource for the case when all parties choose to behave honestly), while their outer interfaces are required to have the same structure as those in $\fideal_{\{\}}$.
+(For the purposes of formalizing protocols we will not need to consider the resources for the cases where some parties behave dishonestly; we shall return to discussing such behaviour when introducing the security definitions shortly below.)
+We give a schematic depiction of this in Figure~\ref{fig:protexample}.